RakuyoKit/JSONPreview/README.md

 ## Known issues

-1. After the first display, slide to a non-end position, rotate the screen, and the sub-view will be misaligned.
-Return to normal after sliding.
-This problem does not occur when screen rotation is prohibited.
+1. After the first display, slide to a non-terminal position, rotate the screen, and the subviews will be misaligned.
+The subview will be misaligned.
+This problem does not occur when screen rotation is disabled.
 2. When collapsing/expanding nodes, there is a possibility of JSON flickering.
 3. On some systems (a more comprehensive test has not been performed yet), when the JSON is very complex, there will be flickering problems, and the console will output `CoreAnimation: failed to allocate xxx bytes`.
 (The problem may be an iOS system problem)